 Employment Outlook and Salary Info

-The BLS states that employment of veterinarians is estimated to increase by 9% between 2014 and 2024, which is just above the average for all occupations within the United States.
-Veterinarians are also estimated to earn a mean salary of $99,000 per year as of May 2015.
-In addition, animal trainers should see an 11% increase in employment opportunities during the same time frame.
-The BLS lists the mean annual salary of animal trainers as $33,600 and the mean annual salary of animal scientists as $71,830 in 2015.
+The BLS states that employment of veterinarians is estimated to increase much faster than average between 2018 and 2028.
+Veterinarians are also estimated to earn a mean salary of $105,240 per year as of May 2018.
+In addition, animal trainers should see an increase much faster than average in employment opportunities during the same time frame.
+The BLS lists the mean annual salary of animal trainers as $35,260 and the mean annual salary of animal scientists as $67,690 in 2018.

 Animal trainers do not necessarily need postsecondary training, although those working with marine animals will need a bachelor's degree in marine biology or a related field.
 Advanced animal scientist positions require a Ph.D., and veterinarians need to complete a doctor of veterinary medicine.
 A bachelor's or master's degree is needed to qualify for entry-level animal scientist positions.